aucad/aml-networks/readme.md

 make sample
 ```

-(~90 min) Perform experiments on limited input size, by randomly sampling records of the holdout set.
+(~90 min) Run experiments on limited input size by randomly sampling the holdout set.
-By default, the sample size `n`=50 and sampling is repeated 3 times.
-The result is reported as average of `n` runs.
+By default, the sample size n=50 and sampling is repeated 3 times.
+The result is average of n runs.
-Model query limit is the attack's default query limit.

 #### 3. Plot results